armory/docs/content/en/docs/spinnaker/using-dinghy.md

 }
 ```

-When you make a commit to change `stage.minimal.wait.module` in armory/template-repo all the dependend pipelines will be rendered again (in this case the dinghyfile from armory/my-repository).
+When you make a commit to change `stage.minimal.wait.module` in `armory/template-repo`, all the dependent pipelines get rendered again (in this case the dinghyfile from armory/my-repository).
 For that the string `{{ .RawData.repository.full_name }}` will be:

 - With `repositoryRawdataProcessing disabled` the result will be `armory/template-repo`
 - With `repositoryRawdataProcessing enabled` the result will be `armory/my-repository`